rohitdubey1352/landingpage/README.md

 **npm run dev**

+I had build the landing page using HTML, CSS, Bootstrap, Javascript & React js.

+I have used react for better user performance and make the website works fast, with that I had used components to add in the main file.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: